 Here you must learn to ignore the ideas and thoughts of the outer mind, disregarding the outer self and its advice as if it didn't exist, accepting that it is the small self; knowing that it is the small self because you can observe it.

 Know that this outer self or mind has served its purpose in guarding and protecting you on your spiritual journey; know this and thank it and then put it to one side for a while.

 Now go deeper, and keep looking at the Light inside; look for the brightest part of the Light; the Source of the Light; then look into the Source of the Light; move in consciousness into the Source of the Light knowing that the Source of this Light is the Life and Light of Your True Being.

-When you are as deep as you can go, adopt a waiting receptive mode; continue to observe and watch and listen in a receptive mode.
+In the silence of the deepness, adopt a waiting receptive mode; continue to observe and watch and listen in this receptive mode.
 Allow the meditation to draw to a natural conclusion.

-At the conclusion of your meditation, record what you received, saw, heard or perceived in your journal immediately, because as you emerge from this deep level, you may forget as you go about your daily life, very important parts of what you have experienced.
+At the conclusion of your meditation, record what you received, saw, heard or perceived in your journal right away, because as you emerge from this deep level, very important parts of what you have experienced, you may forget as you go about your daily life.

 Know that put in the right place, the small mind is useful, for it has collected information concerning this life experience; if it were always wrong in its conclusions, we would learn very soon to have little confidence in our ability to think and analyze properly; our ordinary mind, is right in just enough cases to make us have total faith in it.

 We may realize, however, when we go beyond the normal range of awareness, composed of our current lifetime experiences and gained knowledge, that such conclusions are really only superficial or partial renditions in light of what we may receive through the proper application of this exercise.

 Therefore, in this meditative process, or any other, the outer mind must learn to keep silent and be receptive only to the True Source.